-Figure 6 - ARCADIAN-IoT preliminary results in GSMA IoT SAFE plenary meeting
+Figure 6 - ARCADIAN-IoT preliminary results in GSMA IoT SAFE plenary meeting c.
+Contributions with ARCADIAN-IoT final results: 9 new change requests to IoT SAFE IoT.05 Draft (February, March 2024)

-The analysis and the results discussion culminated with a direct request from the WG Chair for TRU to contribute to an open change request: IoT SAFE CR IoT.05 CR002.
+The analysis and the results discussion culminated with a direct request from the WG Chair for 1GLOBAL to contribute to an open change request, IoT SAFE IoT.05 Draft CR002.